Need to talk? Call 1800 882 436.

 What are the risks to you and your baby?

-Placental insufficiency can lead to problems both for mother and baby.
+Placental insufficiency can lead to problems for you and your baby.

 • breathing or heart problems